Singapore national football team: AFF Championship triumph (2004–2012)

 Singapore hosted the group stages of the 2007 AFF Championship.
 After a 0–0 draw with Vietnam, Singapore then thrashed Laos 11–0 to record their largest-ever win.
 In the final group match, Singapore knocked Indonesia out of the tournament in a 2–2 draw.
 Singapore met Malaysia in the semi-final.
 The first leg saw a 1–1 draw in Shah Alam, while in the second leg at Singapore's National Stadium, following another 1–1 draw, Singapore beat Malaysia in a penalty shoot-out 5–4, goalkeeper Lionel Lewis saving the final Malaysian spot kick from Mohd Khyril Muhymeen Zambri.
 In the final against Thailand, Singapore won a controversial first leg at home 2–1, then secured a 1–1 draw in Bangkok thanks to a late strike from Khairul Amri to retain the AFF Championship trophy.
 In the 2008 AFF Championship co-hosted by Indonesia and Thailand, Singapore was drawn in Group A to against Indonesia, Myanmar and Cambodia.
 Singapore progressed from the group as winners.
 However, they lost out to eventual winners Vietnam 0–1 on aggregate.

+Radojko Avramović, nicknamed 'Raddy' by Singaporeans, is Singapore's most decorated and longest serving coach from 2003 to 2012, winning the AFF Championship three times.

 Singapore met Palestine in the first round of the 2010 FIFA World Cup Asian qualification.
 Singapore won the first leg 4–0 away in Doha, and the Palestinians again failed to fulfil the away fixture, so FIFA awarded Singapore a 3–0 win.
 Singapore was drawn with Tajikistan in the second round: Singapore won the home match 2–0 and drew the return leg 1–1 on 18 November to progress to the third round of the Asian Qualifying Tournament for the first time, where they were drawn against Saudi Arabia, Lebanon and Uzbekistan.
 Singapore's group stage campaign began with a loss to Saudi Arabia, but the Lions then beat Lebanon 2–0 at home.
 Successive losses to Uzbekistan, 3–7 and 0–1, left Singapore with little chance of getting into the next round.
 Singapore were finally eliminated when they lost 0–2 to the Saudis at home.
 FIFA later awarded Saudi Arabia and Uzbekistan both a 3–0 win, where they won 2–0 and 1–0 respectively, due to Singapore fielding Qiu Li, who is not eligible to represent Singapore.
 Singapore finished third in the group with six points from six games after defeating Lebanon 2–1 in Beirut in their final game.
-With the elimination, Goal 2010 was ended.
+With the elimination, Goal 2010For the 2011 AFC Asian Cup qualification, Singapore was drawn in Group E, together with Iran, Thailand and Jordan.
+Singapore were beaten 0–6 by Iran in the first match, and then defeated Jordan 2–1.